jnk-sg/jnk-sg/README.md

 👋 Hi, I’m @jnk-sg
-👀 I’m interested in Python programming, game develpment, AI 🌱 I’m currently learning PySide6, just a bit of AI
-📫 How to reach me: send email to devjnksg@gmail.com
+👀 I’m interested in Python programming, game develpment 📫 How to reach me: send email to devjnksg@gmail.com

 <!---